 Key Messages

-Areas with high forest cover tend to have high poverty rates.
+Areas with high forest cover tend to have historically high poverty rates.
 Even if by far not everyone living around forests are poor, they are a hotspot for poverty across the tropics.
-As these areas contain great natural wealth, forests are in the same time untapped resources for the poorest, which already crucially contribute to rural livelihoods.
-The hurdles that keep people from benefiting from these resources are what keep poverty rates high: remoteness from markets and investments, weak rights and governance, a lack of ownership over land.
+The role of forests as a safety net and substantial source of subsistence needs which would otherwise have to be purchased remains under emphasized.
+Simultaneously a significant proportion of the potential contribution of forests to the poorest of the poor remains un-realized.
+The hurdles that keep people from benefiting from these resources are what keep poverty rates high: remoteness from markets and investments, weak rights and governance, a lack of ownership over land, unclear access rights to forest products, a lack of services and investment and weak or non existent representative organizations.
 If these hurdles were addressed forests and trees could play a significant larger part in achieving SDG 1 to end poverty everywhere.

 Data gaps exist to fully measure the relationship between forests and poverty.
 First, updated geospatial poverty data at district level, as well as better gender-disaggregated data, are needed to understand the distribution of rural poverty.
 As urbanization and migration continue, it would be important to fully track these trends and their effects on rural areas.
 Secondly, there is a need for disaggregated forest tenure data on the ownership of individuals.
 This would allow us to break down the share of smallholder forest owners vis-à-vis largescale forest holders.
-Likewise, data on tenure and livelihoods is largely missing.
+Likewise, data on tenure and livelihoods is largely missing and existing data is not disaggregated by gender or ethnicity.
 Together they would allow for a more comprehensive analysis of the relationship between forest ownership and local wellbeing.

 39% of the extreme rural poor are estimated to live in or around tropical forests and savannahs.
-Due to unclear tenure and rights, remoteness from markets, infrastructure, social protection and inclusive policies, poverty in forest areas is inadequately addressed.
+Due to unclear tenure and rights, remoteness from markets, infrastructure, social protection and inclusive policies, low levels of representative organizations and services, poverty in forest areas is inadequately addressed.
 Extra efforts are needed to reach forest dependent populations, especially in remote areas, in order to achieve SDG target 1.1.

 Forests provide a substantial proportion of income for rural people, on average 22% of the total income for forest dependent communities, which otherwise would risk falling deeper into or below the poverty line.
 The subsistence use of forest products represent the largest value for local people, between three and five times the cash contributions.
 Poorer households depend on a larger degree on these “free” resources.